Outdoor

 The Aqara camera installed under the veranda to monitor the cat pen

-We also have a dog pen in the garden and it is useful to have a camera that allows us to see what goes on there.
-After having tried different cameras around the house and realized that Apple Home-compatible devices have many advantages and Aqara launched its Aqara G2H camera at quite a different price from other manufacturers’ cameras, I chose that one.
+We also have a camera overlooking the garden which allows us to see what the dog is doing if she is alone outside, an Aqara G2H camera.
 It is small and strictly speaking mounted in the window of the living room, see picture below, but angled toward the dog pen and has nice image quality and has a built-in motion sensor.

-Aqara camera mounted in the living room window with good view of the dog pen
+Aqara camera mounted in the living room window with good view of the garden

 In addition, we have installed another Logitech Circle 2 Wired camera facing the driveway and walkway between the garage and the house, see picture below.
 This serves several functions: